bogeeee/restfuncs/readme.md

     return `Hello ${myComplexParam.name}, your userId is ${this.myLogonUserId}` // The output automatically gets validated and shaped into the declared or implicit return type of `myAPIMethod`.
 Extra properties get removed.
 TODO: See Typescript tips an tricks on how to shape the result
   }

-  // ... <-- More API methods
+  // ... <-- More @remote methods
-  // ... <-- Methods that serve html / images / binary.
+  // ... <-- @remote methods that serve html / images / binary.
 See TODO:baseurl/#html--images--binary-as-a-result
-  // ... <-- Override `doCall` method to intercept each call (i.e. check for auth (see example project), handle errors, filter args, filter result).
+  // ... <-- Override the `doCall` method to intercept each call (i.e. check for auth (see example project), handle errors, filter args, filter result).
   // ... <-- Override other methods from the ServerSession base class for advanced tweaking (use intellisense and read the method description)
 }
 ````